pamelaferretti/cdifficile/README.md

 `Rscript volcano_plot.Rmd`

 ### Analyses on global datasets
-The analyses below refer to the full set of data (n=42,814).

 #### 4. *C. difficile* prevalence
 Here we track *C. difficile* prevalence over lifetime, across geographical locations, in healthy as well as in diseased subjects.
 We also investigated *C. difficile* carriage in different host species.